sophicapri/MySmartHome/README.md

   * [Hilt][92]: - For dependency injection
   * [Kotlin Coroutines][91] - For managing background threads with simplified code and reducing needs for callbacks
   * [Preferences DataStore][8] - To store simple data.
 "DataStore uses Kotlin coroutines and Flow to store data asynchronously, consistently, and transactionally."
-  * [RxKotlin/RxJava][7] - In this project I've used it to make the call to the remote data.
-But I could've(should've?) used Coroutines Flow for more consistency in the entire project.
+  * [RxKotlin/RxJava][7] - In this project I've used it to handle the call to the remote data.
+But I could've used Coroutines Flow for more consistency in the entire project.
   * [Retrofit][5] - REST client for web services calls.
   * [Moshi][9] - JSON library to parse remote data.
   * [Gson][10] - JSON library.
 Less verbose than Moshi when it comes to converting objects for Room.